MicrosoftDocs/visualstudio-docs/docs/code-quality/install-roslyn-analyzers.md

 Visual Studio 2017 includes a core set of .NET Compiler Platform (*Roslyn*) analyzers.
 These analyzers are always on.
 You can install additional analyzers either as NuGet packages, or as Visual Studio extensions in *VSIX* files.

-## To install NuGet package analyzers
+## To install NuGet analyzer packages

-1. [Determine which analyzer package version](https://github.com/dotnet/roslyn-analyzers#recommended-version-of-analyzer-packages) to install, based on your version of Visual Studio.
+1. [Determine which analyzer package version](analyzer-package-versions.md) to install, based on your version of Visual Studio.

 1. Install the package in Visual Studio, using either the [Package Manager Console](/nuget/quickstart/install-and-use-a-package-in-visual-studio#package-manager-console) or the [Package Manager UI](/nuget/quickstart/install-and-use-a-package-in-visual-studio#package-manager-console).